Re-delegating staked FET token π₯

 -

-The wallet shows you a summary of the transaction.
-Review it, select a transaction fee, and if you are happy, hit Approve to complete the operation.
+The wallet will show you a summary of the transaction.
+Review it and if you are satisfied, hit Approve to complete the operation.

 Choosing a Validator